drodriguezol/foundations-of-data-science-activities/README.md

 - **Supervised learning** utilizes labeled datasets, meaning the data is already tagged with the correct answers.
 This approach is excellent for training algorithms to classify information or make predictions.

 - **Unsupervised learning**, on the other hand, deals with unlabeled datasets.
 Here, the algorithm's task is to identify patterns and group similar data points without prior knowledge of the categories.

+## Machine Learning in Product Recommendations and Chatbots

+- Recommendation engines can use combinations of content-based and collaborative filtering.

+- Businesses that implement product recommendations with machine learning save time.

+- Analysis of current sales data and customer trends is critical in selecting the products featured in product recommendations.

+- Chatbots enabled by machine learning could also be implemented to assist with other time-consuming tasks, such as the customer education aspects of customer acquisition.